 Lightning eMotors Technology

 Lightning eMotors creates the electric power train and works with OEMs and upfitters to integrate the powertrain in an OEM chassis, turning that vehicle into an all-electric van, truck, or bus.
-The Lightning power train consists of an electric motor, transmission, power electronics, integrated control system, charging system, thermal management system and batteries.
-In addition, Lightning’s purpose-built eChassis is in development.
+The Lightning power train consists of an electric motor, transmission, power electronics, integrated control system, charging system, digital dashboard, thermal management system and batteries.
+The complete vehicle is easy and enjoyable to drive, quiet and reliable.
+It produces no on-road emissions, and costs much less to run than equivalent gasoline or diesel vehicles.

-The Lightning Electric is a Zero Emission Vehicle.
-It runs wholly on electric power meaning there are no tailpipe emissions, so it is a great fit for air quality controlled areas, and to improve your community’s air quality.
-Emissions of CO2, CO, CH3 and NOx are zero.
+Lightning ZEVs are Zero Emission Vehicles.
+They run wholly on electric power meaning there are no tailpipe emissions.
+This means they are a great fit for air quality controlled areas, since emissions of volatile organic compounds (VOCs), sulfur compounds and oxides of nitrogen (NOX) are zero.
+In addition, carbon dioxide (CO2) emissions are also zero, which reduces the vehicles’ impact on climate change.
 Emissions of Particulate Matter (PM) are close to zero due to the lack of exhaust soot.

-Lightning eMotors is a provider of premium commercial electric vehicle powertrains.
-The components used in our powertrains, including the electric motor, batteries, and power electronics, are all sourced from proven suppliers with miles of on-road validation.
-Combined with elegant integration and premier industry partnerships, the different configurations offer flexibility on proven, industry adopted platforms.
-With different charging modes offered, including Level 3 DCFC, Lightning Electric vehicles require no gasoline or diesel and are designed to provide the range you need.
+The components used in our powertrains, including the electric motor, batteries, and power electronics, are all sourced from proven suppliers with millions of miles of on-road validation.
+Combined with elegant integration and premier industry partnerships, the different configurations offer flexibility on proven, industry-adopted platforms.
+With different charging modes offered, including Level 3 DCFC, Lightning’s electric vehicles require no gasoline or diesel and can be charged from standard public or on-premise chargers.

-• Electric motor– Our suppliers’ electric motors provide industry-leading power and torque density while reducing the amount of active materials, such as magnets and copper.
+- Electric motor – Our suppliers’ electric motors provide industry-leading power and torque density while reducing the amount of active materials, such as magnets and copper.
 Our electric motors all have millions of miles of on-road validation.
-In addition, electric motors have very few wearable components, leading to fewer required preventative maintenance tasks and lower overall service costs versus an internal combustion engine.
+In addition, electric motors have very few components that are subject to wear, leading to fewer required preventative maintenance tasks and lower overall service costs versus an internal combustion engine.
 They also generate much less heat and are far more efficient than diesel or gasoline engines.